 HOW DOES A STUDENT APPEAL AN ACADEMIC ACCOMMODATION IF IT IS DENIED?

 If a student’s request for reasonable academic accommodations has been denied, a student may appeal the decision of the Dean of Students by petitioning the Academic Dean in writing within 15 days of being informed of the Dean of Students’ decision.
 The petition should include the original request, information about the accommodation offered by the Office of Student Affairs, if any, and the reason(s) that the student feels the accommodation offered does not adequately meet the student’s disability needs.
-The Academic Dean will inform the student of a decision within 10 days.
-The Academic Dean’s decision is not subject to appeal.
+The appeal will be reviewed by the Dean’s Advisory Committee which will render a decision within 10 days of the date of appeal.
+The Committee’s decision is not subject to appeal.

 HOW DOES A STUDENT APPEAL NON-ACADEMIC ACCOMMODATIONS?

 If a student believes the Seminary is in violation of Section 504 and ADA regulations, a student may appeal.
-If a student wishes to file a complaint, the student should contact the Dean of Students, who will conduct the investigation of the complaint.
+If a student wishes to file a complaint, the student should contact the Dean of Students.
+The appeal will be reviewed by the Dean’s Advisory Committee tasked with conduct the investigation of the complaint.
 All complaints will be investigated promptly.

 The Seminary prohibits retaliation against any student who exercises their rights under the statutes, or because they have filed a complaint or taken part in the complaint resolution process.

-For more information about services to students with disabilities, or to file a complaint about disability access, please contact the Dean of Students.
+For more information about services to students with disabilities, or to file a complaint about disability access, please contact the Assistant Director for Accessibility Services or the Assistant Dean of Students.

 CONFIDENTIALITY